 Update the setup files if you are prompted to do so.

-On the Setup Support Rules page, setup identifies any problems that might prevent it from installing.
+On the Install Rules page, setup identifies any problems that might prevent it from installing.
 Review the list to determine whether Setup detected potential problems on the system.

 Because Windows Firewall is enabled, you will be warned to open ports to enable remote access.
 This warning is generally not applicable to PowerPivot installations.
 Connections to PowerPivot services and data files are made using the SharePoint ports that are already open for SharePoint service-to-service communication.